ktorio/ktor-samples/feature/sessions/README.md

 session states**.
 And if you are using a session to log in the user, **make sure that you are at least authenticating the session with a transform**, or people will be able to easily access other people's contents.

-Also have in mind that if your secure key is compromised, a person with the key will be able to generate any session payload potentially impersonating anyone.
+Also have it in mind that if your secure key is compromised, a person with the key will be able to generate any session payload and can potentially impersonate anyone.

-Also it is important to notice that changing the key will invalidate all the sessions from all the users.
+It is important to note that changing the key will invalidate all the sessions from all the users.

 <a id="server-cookies"></a>
 ### Session Id (server-side)